Slicer/Slicer/Docs/developer_guide/build_instructions/windows.md

   - You cannot use the same build tree for both release or debug mode builds.
 If both build types are needed, then the same source directory can be used, but a separate build directory must be created and configured for each build type.
   - How to decide between Debug and Release mode?
     - Release mode build: runs at same speed as official build, requires less disk space (about 15GB); but step-by-step debugging is not available
-    - Debug mode build: allows debugging (adding breakpoints, step through the code line by line during execution, watch variables); but it may run 5x slower, requires more space (about 60GB), and user interface editing in Qt designer is not available
+    - Debug mode build: allows debugging (adding breakpoints, step through the code line by line during execution, watch variables); but it may run 5x or more slower, requires more space (about 60GB), and user interface editing in Qt designer is not available
 - Download source code into _Slicer source_ folder from GitHub: https://github.com/Slicer/Slicer.git
   - The following command can be executed in _Slicer source_ folder to achieve this: `git clone https://github.com/Slicer/Slicer.git .` (note the dot at the end of the command; the `.` is needed because without that git would create a `Slicer` subfolder in the current directory)
 - Configure the repository for developers (optional): Needed if changes need to be contributed to Slicer repository.